tdmalone/slackemon/README.md

 Thanks to [Slack](http://slack.com) for maintaining a well-documented, open API and inviting collaboration on their platform.

-Last but not least, this project would never have happened without the extensive work undertaken by Paul Hallet with [Pokéapi](http://pokeapi.co).
-Working on Slackémon has been fun rather than painful, thanks to the rich collection of readibly accessible data that Paul has collected and structured.
+Last but not least, this project would never have happened without the extensive work undertaken by Paul Hallet at [Pokéapi](http://pokeapi.co).
+Working on Slackémon has been fun rather than painful, thanks to the rich collection of readibly accessible data that Paul and his team have collected and structured.
 Thank you!

 ## License